lineralpha/UnityExercise/ReadMe.md

 There are 3 projects.
 Key components and services:
 - UnityExercise.Web: for the REST API.
   1. PayloadController: the controller for handling http requests.
 It calls <code>PayloadValidator</code> to validate client input before sending the input data to the message queue.
 - UnityExercise.MQ: for RabbitMQ access.
-It sits in the middle between the Web and services layers for data transfer.
+It sits in the middle between the Web and services layers for data transfer/transformation.
   1. IMessageSender: a service that can be used by message sender (the PayloadController in web layer).
   2. IMessageReceiver: an interface implemented by message receiver.
 The handler is triggered when the message queue has a new message (the service layer implements this handler).
   3. RabbitMQReceiverBackgroundService: a long running background service monitoring message queue for message arrival and notifying message receivers.